Tesla tumbles and Alphabet rises to keep Wall Street near its records

 Stocks have broadly been rallying for weeks on hopes that President Donald Trump will reach trade deals with other countries that will lower his stiff proposed tariffs, along with the risk that they could cause a recession and drive up inflation.
 The record-setting gains have been so strong that criticism is rising about how expensive stock prices have become.
 That in turn puts pressure on companies to deliver solid growth in profits in order to justify their gains.

-Besides Tesla, Chipotle Mexican Grill also helped weigh on the market.
-The burrito chain delivered a profit for the spring that topped analysts' expectations, but its growth in revenue came up short.
-Its stock fell 12%.
+Chipotle Mexican Grill also helped weigh on the market despite delivering a profit for the spring that topped analysts' expectations.
+The restaurant chain's growth in revenue came up short of expectations, and its stock fell 12.7%.

 Reactions in the stock market have generally been stronger than usual when companies beat or miss their profit targets by a wide margin, according to Julian Emanuel at Evercore.

 Other extreme moves have also been roaring underneath the market’s surface, including huge swings for “meme stocks.”
-Those are stocks where traders are looking to jump in amid online cheerleading and ride it higher before getting left holding the bag when momentum stops.
-Opendoor Technologies is heading for a gain of 10.9% following a manic stretch where it swung by at least 10%, up or down, in 10 straight days.
+Those are stocks where traders are looking to jump in amid online cheerleading and ride it higher, before a halt in momentum leaves some investors holding the bag.
+Opendoor Technologies is heading for a gain of 17% following a manic stretch where it swung by at least 10%, up or down, in 10 straight days.

 Such swings, though, haven’t been showing up in overall market indexes, which have been gliding recently.
-The S&P 500 hasn’t had a day where it swung by at least 1% in a month.
+The S&P 500 hasn’t had a day where it moved by at least 1% in a month.

-In the bond market, Treasury yields held relatively steady following the latest signals that the U.S. economy seems to be holding up OK despite all the pressures on it from tariffs and elsewhere.
+In the bond market, Treasury yields held relatively steady following the latest signals that the U.S. economy seems to be holding up OK despite pressures on it from tariffs and elsewhere.

 One report said that fewer U.S. workers applied for unemployment benefits last week, a potential signal of easing layoffs.
 A separate report from S&P Global suggested growth in U.S. business activity accelerated in July, and the preliminary results easily topped economists' expectations.